jamesadjinwa/terraform-beginner-bootcamp-2023/README.md

 ### Modules Sources

-Using the source we can import the module from various places eg:
+Using the source we can import the module from various places, eg:
 - locally
 - Github
 - Terraform Registry